 Pictures Of Jesus.

-Kind of strange, don’t you think, that Jesus would spit on the ground, make clay out of it and anoint a blind man’s eyes? 🤔 You’d think it would make the man even more blind.
+Seems odd that Jesus would spit on the ground to make clay and put it on this blind man’s eyes, doesn’t it? 🤔 You’d think it would make the man even more blind.
 But as usual, He has great purpose in everything He does.
 The Holy Spirit has chosen to include this story in the Bible to teach us spiritual truths.

 After anointing the man’s eyes with clay, He told him to go and wash in the pool of “Siloám;” (see-low-ÁM).
 This Hebrew word literally means “Sent One.”